drywitte/IDD-Fa19-Lab3/README.md

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

-According to wikipedia the Atmega328 has 2KB EEPROM, so that would be 2000 byte sized data samples.
+According to wikipedia the Atmega328 has 1KB EEPROM, so that would be 1024 byte sized data samples.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+Since analogRead values are limited to 0-1023, we know it's max size is 10 bits.
+To convert analog data you could divide by 4 and drop the decimal, reducing the number of bits required to represent the number by 2.
+You would then have to multiply by 4 at the time of reading the data.
+This would result in slight loss of fidelity of the data, as you've compressed the information.

+For I2C the data is stored in 7bits, however the 8th bigt indicates whether it is read/write data, with the other bits shifted right.
+Therefore you can just ignore the first bit of a byte.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**